alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Multiple dates in fact tables allow users to filter, group and trend on any of the dates provided<sup>pg 188</sup>.
     - Just because a fact table has several dates does not mean that it is an accumulating snapshot.
 The primary differentiator of an accumulating snapshot is that fact rows are revisited as activity occurs.
     - In general, "to-date" totals should be calculated in BI software, not stored in the fact table<sup>pg 206</sup>.
+- Single versus multiple transaction fact tables
+    - A common design quandry that surfaces in many transactional situations, is should you build a blended transaction fact table with a transaction type dimension to view all procurement transactions together, or do you build separate fact tables for each transaction type?
+There is no simple formula to make the definite determination of whether to use a single fact table or multiple fact tables<sup>pg 144</sup>.
+    - When faced with a design decision, the following considerations help sort out the options:
+        - What are the users' analytic requirements?
+And which approach most naturally aligns with their business-centric perspective?<sup>pg 144</sup>
+        - Are there really multiple unique business processes?<sup>pg 144</sup>
+        - Are multiple source systems capturing metrics with unique granularities?
+Separate source systems suggests separate fact tables<sup>pg 144</sup>.
+        - What is the dimensionality of the facts?
+If dimensions are applicable to some transaction types but not to others, this would again lead you to separate fact tables<sup>pg 144</sup>.
+    - A simple way to consider these trade-offs is to draft a bus matrix, including two additional columns identifying the atomic granularity and metrics for each row (i.e. business process)<sup>pg 145</sup>
+    - Multiple fact tables enable richer, more descriptive dimensions and attributes.
+The single fact table approach would have required generalized labelling for some dimensions.
+This generalization reduces the legibility of the resulting dimensional model<sup>pg 145</sup>.
+    - Multiple fact tables may require more time to manage and adminster because there are more tables to load, index and aggregate.
+However loading the operational data from separate source systems into separate fact tables likely requires less complex ETL processing than attempting to integrate data from the multiple sources into a single fact table<sup>pg 145</sup>.
 - Transaction facts at different granularity
     - Common in header/line operational data to encounter facts of different granularity.
 For example, shipping charges on an order line fact table<sup>pg 185</sup> or multiple allowances applied to a single invoice line<sup>pg 190</sup>.
 First response should be to try to force all facts down to lowest level, broadly referred to as _allocating_<sup>pg 184</sup>.
     - Do not mix fact granularities.
 Either allocate the higher-level facts to a more detailed level, or create two separate fact tables to handle the differently grained facts<sup>pg 185</sup>.